-(2) Equity (Fair Market Value Less Encumbrances)

-Table on Treatment of Vehicles

-TOTALLY EXEMPT NON-EXEMPT

-COUNT FAIR MARKET VALUE OVER FOUR THOUSAND SIX HUNDRED FIFTY DOLLARS (\$4,650.00) A vehicle (licensed or unlicensed) for each adult household member, not to exceed two (2) vehicles per household One (1) vehicle per adult household member, regardless of use Income producing Used to transport household members under age eighteen (18) to work, school, other or training to look for work Necessary for long-distance travel, other than daily commuting, that is essential to the employment of a household member (or ineligible non-citizen or disqualified person whose resources are being considered available to the household) Necessary to transport a physically disabled household member Used as household's home Necessary to carry fuel for heating or water for home use when such transported fuel or water is the primary source of fuel or water for the household Classified as an inaccessible resource
+(2) Equity (Fair Market Value Less Encumbrances) Table on Treatment of Vehicles TOTALLY EXEMPT NON-EXEMPT COUNT FAIR MARKET VALUE OVER FOUR THOUSAND SIX HUNDRED FIFTY DOLLARS (\$4,650.00) A vehicle (licensed or unlicensed) for each adult household member, not to exceed two (2) vehicles per household One (1) vehicle per adult household member, regardless of use Income producing Used to transport household members under age eighteen (18) to work, school, other or training to look for work Necessary for long-distance travel, other than daily commuting, that is essential to the employment of a household member (or ineligible non-citizen or disqualified person whose resources are being considered available to the household) Necessary to transport a physically disabled household member Used as household's home Necessary to carry fuel for heating or water for home use when such transported fuel or water is the primary source of fuel or water for the household Classified as an inaccessible resource

-N. Vacation Homes

-A vacation home used part of the year by the household and that is not producing income consistent with its fair market value has its equity value counted toward the resource limit.

-- O. Transfer of Resources - 1.
+- N. Vacation Homes - 1.
+A vacation home used part of the year by the household and that is not producing income consistent with its fair market value has its equity value counted toward the resource limit. - O. Transfer of Resources - 1.
 Households which have knowingly transferred resources for the purpose of qualifying or attempting to qualify for SNAP benefits must be disqualified from participation in the program for up to one (1) year from the date of the discovery of the transfer. - a.
 This disqualification period must be applied if the resources are transferred knowingly in the three (3) month period prior to application or if they are transferred after the household is determined eligible for benefits. - 2.
 Eligibility for the program is not affected by transfer of a resource which: - a.
 Would not otherwise affect eligibility; - b.
 Is sold or traded at or near fair market value; - c.
 Is transferred between members of the same household (including an ineligible non-citizen or a disqualified person whose resources are being considered available to the household); or, - d.
 Is transferred for reasons other than qualifying or attempting to qualify for SNAP benefits. - 3.
-The length of the disqualification period is based on the amount by which the transferred resource, when added to other countable resources, exceeded the allowable resource limit.
+The length of the disqualification period is based on the amount by which the transferred resource, when added to other countable resources, exceeded the allowable resource limit. - a.
+The following chart is used to determine the period of disqualification:

 Amount in Excess of the Resource Limit Period of Disqualification

 \$1.00 - \$249.99 One (1) Month

 \$250.00 - \$999.99 Three (3) Months

 \$1,000.00 - \$2,999.99 Six (6) Months

+\$3,000.00 - \$4999.99 Nine (9) Months

+\$5,000.00 and up Twelve (12) Months